Lionsgate Studios: Early history

 Audiovisual releases from or by Lions Gate were previously distributed by Universal Studios Home Video (now Universal Pictures Home Entertainment) and Columbia TriStar Home Video (now Sony Pictures Home Entertainment).
-Lions Gate Films would eventually create two home video labels: Avalanche Home Entertainment, which released smaller Canadian B-movies on video and DVD; and Sterling Home Entertainment (a joint venture with Scanbox International, a Danish film company), which released American low-budget movies on video and DVD in the late 1990s.
+Lions Gate Films would eventually create two home video labels: Avalanche Home Entertainment, which released smaller Canadian B-movies on video and DVD; and Sterling Home Entertainment (a joint venture with Scanbox International, a European/Nordic company), which released American low-budget movies on video and DVD in the late 1990s.
 In June 2000, Lions Gate bought Trimark Pictures and merged its in-house home video unit with those of Avalanche and Sterling to form Lions Gate Home Entertainment the following year, i.e. in 2001.

 After the acquisition, Sterling Home Entertainment was then renamed Studio Home Entertainment, which later folded into Lionsgate.
 Lions Gate bought Artisan Entertainment in 2003 and folded it into its Family Entertainment section of its Home Entertainment division the following year.

 With a library of more than 8,000 films and although founded to distribute in-house productions, LGHE also previously distributed productions featuring Barbie from Mattel and Clifford the Big Red Dog from Scholastic Corporation, Stickin' Around videos from Nelvana and MGA Entertainment productions.
-Lionsgate Home Entertainment also previously distributed videos from the home entertainment division of the Jim Henson Company until 2012 when Henson signed a deal with Gaiam Vivendi Entertainment.
+Lionsgate Home Entertainment also previously distributed videos from the home entertainment division of The Jim Henson Company until 2012 when Henson signed a deal with Gaiam Vivendi Entertainment.
 With the acquisition of Artisan, LGHE also released the back catalog of ITC Entertainment until 2013, when ITC's successor-in-interest ITV Studios Global Entertainment signed a deal with Shout!
 Factory (now Shout!
 Studios).

-In 2001, in Québec it was renamed Christal Films, and in Ontario and other provinces, Maple Pictures.
+Around 2001 in Québec, it was renamed Christal Films, and in Ontario along other provinces, dubbed Maple Pictures.